 - Take part in health education campaigns and focus on disease prevention

 Your work will be split in three main areas:

 Join doctors and nurses on their daily patient rounds

 You will shadow doctors and nurses on their daily rounds.
 They’ll teach you about Ghana’s prevalent diseases, their diagnoses, management, and treatment.
 You should be prepared to to encounter patients who suffer from diseases and conditions that you don’t see at home, such as Malaria and Typhoid.

 During your time as a medical intern in Ghana, you’ll also spend some time in different departments of a large regional hospital.
 This will give you insight into various specializations and could help you choose your own later in your studies.

 Do health checks during community outreaches

 In Ghana, many rural and disadvantaged areas lack access to healthcare services.
 Most people cannot afford to travel to clinics or pay to see a doctor.
-This is also the case in marginalised communities, like leprosy camps.
-We organise regular outreaches, where you get involved with tasks like:
+This is also the case in marginalized communities, like leprosy camps.
+We organize regular outreaches, where you get involved with tasks like:

 - Treat and dress chronic wounds at a leprosy camp